Abstract

 Themes from the UHS research agenda

-- Justice and inclusion
+- Justice, diversity and inclusion

-- Professional ethics and integrity
+- Professional ethics, leadership and integrity